braydonnugent/Project1_Group4/README.md

 ##Breakdown of 'Characteristics of Retirees.xlsx' file

 raw_data: derived from initial file, contains all relevant rows in regards to the question straight from 'Characteristics of Retirees.xlsx' file.

-  | tidied_retirement_df: derived from raw_data, eliminating rows titled 'TOTAL' in order to not compromise data.
+tidied_retirement_df: derived from raw_data, eliminating rows titled 'TOTAL' in order to not compromise data.

-    |generalised_df: derived from tidied_retirement_df, only keeping rows where the 'Sex' column had the input 'Persons' (recognising this data is the total genders data).
+generalised_df: derived from tidied_retirement_df, only keeping rows where the 'Sex' column had the input 'Persons' (recognising this data is the total genders data).

-      |income_df: derived from generalised_data, only keeping relevant classifications & categories (held by income_categories & income_classification).
+income_df: derived from generalised_data, only keeping relevant classifications & categories (held by income_categories & income_classification).
 Columns include 'Year', 'Classification', 'Category', (The 5 Age brackets), 'Total Retirees (thousands) & a Reference column (to order future df's when grouping).

-        |chart_data_all: derived from income_df, only keeping columns with the most recent year for relevant data (2020-21)
-        |chart_data: derived from income_df, exactly same as chart_data_all only without the 'Totals' column.
-        |chart_data2: deriving from income_df,
+chart_data: derived from income_df, equipped with relevant columns to visualise the summary of retirees incomes before retirement based on their age range via bar chart

+chart_data2: deriving from income_df, equipped with relevant columns to visualise summary of grouped income via pie graph

+ Key Findings:
+  -pre_retirement income or super contribution is not indiciative of early retirement.
+  -financial struggle is significantly less of a factor than anticipated via the hypothesis.
+  -injury or illness has been proven to be the main factor resulting in younger retirement.